pantheon-systems/documentation/source/_docs/localdev.md

 ## Push and Pull Changes to Pantheon

+If you have a Git client that you're already comfortable with, you can use it to track, commit, push, and pull as you normally would.
+Navigate or point your Git client to track your local code directory, for example: `/Users/yourUser/Localdev/examplesite`.

+To have Localdev deal with Git for you, use the **Pull** and **Push** tabs.

-Navigate to the **Pull** tab and check the **Pull code** option to copy the site's code from the Pantheon Dev environment to your local environment.
+In **Pull** tab, check the **Pull code** option to copy the site's code from the Pantheon Dev environment to your local environment.
 The *Last Pull* line below each option's area shows the last time the code was synched.

 After you make changes to your site: